 Countryside Worker and Countryside Ranger Apprenticeship

-Level 2 recruitment will be taking place in February/March 2022.
-Please register on our jobsite
+Level 2 recruitment will be taking place in summer 2023.
+Register on our job site.

 The new 'Countryside Worker and Ranger Standard' qualifications align with the previous levels of the work based diplomas in Environmental Conservation.

-We manage the scheme in partnership with Kingston Maurward College and you will also be enrolled at the college.
+We manage the scheme in partnership with local agricultural colleges and you will also be enrolled as a student.

 Apprentice Rangers receive formal training in the use of brush cutters and first aid.
-Training will be given on various topics including rights of way law, interpretation and wildlife identification.
+Additional training will be given on various topics including rights of way law, interpretation and wildlife identification.

 As an apprentice ranger you will work 37 hours per week, generally 8am to 4pm, Monday to Friday.
-This will be flexible on occasions if you have a position on one of the country parks.
+This will be flexible on occasions, with potential shift pattern and weekend working if you have a position on one of the country parks.

 You will be paid monthly in accordance with the Apprentice National Minimum Wage and age related National Minimum wage structure.
 There is no extra pay for weekend or evening working.